fearyj/inCredible-AI/README.md

 - 🔹 **Blockchain verification** - Store fact-checked results on a blockchain for greater transparency.
 - 🔹 **User-submitted fact-checks** - Allow users to submit and vote on misinformation claims.
 - 🔹 **Mobile App Version** - Develop a mobile version of the tool for easier access.
+- 🔹 **Deepfake Detection from URL** - Allow users to paste in Youtube URL to check for deepfake.

 ---